Alessandro Sforza: Family

 He married Costanza Varano (1428–1447), the daughter of Pietro Gentile I da Varano, on 8 December 1444.
 She died while bearing Costanzo.
 The following year he married Sveva da Montefeltro (1434–1478), daughter of Guidantonio da Montefeltro, count of Urbino.
 In 1457, fearing a possible conjure of the Malatesta family to regain the seigniory of Pesaro, he obliged her to become a nun in a monastery in the city.

 By Costanza he had two children, Battista (1446–1472), who became the wife of Federico III of Urbino, and Costanzo.

-He also had an illegitimate daughter, Ginevra (c.
-1440–1507), known as a patron of the visual and literary arts.
+He also had two illegitimate daughters, Ginevra (c.
+1440–1507) and Antonia (c.
+1445–1500).
+Ginevra is known as a patron of the visual and literary arts.
 She married Sante Bentivoglio in 1454 and, after his death, Giovanni II Bentivoglio, duke of Bologna.
+Antonia married Ottavio Martinengo delle Palle in 1460, who died in Brescia in 1485.